minecraftforum/rules-archive/rules/global/rules.markdown

 ### Points

-Every 30 days infractions "expire" and the points are removed from a users total infraction points.
-If a user reaches a specific point total within
+Every 30 days infractions "expire" and the points are removed from a members total infraction points.
+If a member reaches a specific point total within
 30 days posting suspensions are issued, the point total and suspension lengths are as follows:

 * __1 Point__ No action